Terms You Should Know

 - Rhetorical Fallacies: logical errors or inconsistencies in an argument

-In Project 2, you will learn how to identify the argument of one of your stakeholders as projected through their visual images and think critically about the visual and rhetorical strategies this particular group implements in their campaigns.
-You will choose two specific images created by the organization (i.e. advertisements, PSAs, or static images used on a website, flyer, billboard, etc.), and analyze how these visual arguments reflect the organization’s goals.
+Project 2 asks you to write 1200-1400 words identifying a stakeholders’ argument that has been projected through their visual images.
+You will think critically about the visual and rhetorical strategies this particular group implements in their campaigns.
+You will choose two specific images created by the organization about a global or cultural issue (i.e. advertisements, PSAs, or static images used on a website, flyer, billboard, etc.), and analyze how these visual arguments reflect the organization’s goals.
+Project 2 is a Global Citizens Assignment.

 You will write an essay of 1200-1400 words based on the following requirements: